themanyone/firstpage/README.md

 expires : 4               | Fetch new copy after 4 hours.
 url : http://foo.com/file | Download from foo.com (no cache).

-\* Files without `headings:` go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.phpx`.
+\* Files without `headings:` go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.php`.

 ## Markdown Shortcut Files